SaxoBank/openapi-samples-js/instruments/README.md

 # Examples for handling instruments

+Examples on
+- Finding instruments,
+- Extended AssetTypes,
+- Entitlements
-One is for finding instruments, one on Extended AssetTypes, one for entitlements and the fourth one for downloading all instruments, respecting the rate limit.
+- Download the instruments universe, respecting the rate limit.